|The nervous system refers to the brain, nerves, spinal cord, ganglia and other receptor organs that receive and interpret stimuli.|

 Frequently Asked Questions on Nervous System Definition

-Define nervous system.
+Define the nervous system.

-What are the three common nervous system disorders?
+What are some common nervous system disorders?

 Alzheimer’s disease, Parkinson’s disease, multiple sclerosis and epilepsy are some common nervous system disorders.